 Introduces students to prevention, treatment, and management of athletic injuries.
 Basic musculoskeletal anatomy will be reviewed.
 Students will learn to assess, treat and rehabilitate various athletic injuries.
 Practical skill sessions for hands-on experience will be included in the course.

-Prerequisites: RD30 and WR30 or designated placement test scores; BI121 recommended.
+Prerequisites: RD90 and WR90 (WR91 substitutes for both RD90 and WR90), or designated placement test scores; BI121 recommended.

 HE261 1 credit

 Offers a basic life support plan for emergency care of cardiac victims until EMS takes responsibility for the victim.
 This is a Basic Life Support (BLS) Provider course designed to help students recognize the signs and symptoms of a heart attack and cardiac arrest that pose a threat to life.
 Includes scene safety assessment, in-depth coverage of the signs and symptoms of cardiac arrest and heart attack, how an Automated External Defibrillator (AED) functions, blood borne pathogens, the Good Samaritan Law and chain of survival.
 Using techniques that emphasize the importance of compressions, airway management, and assisted breathing techniques (CABs), students are taught assessment skills to evaluate one- and two-rescuer strategies on adults, children and infants (excluding newborns), airway obstruction relief, and how to appropriately use an AED.
 Manikins are used in all intensive skill areas with ample time to practice and learn lifesaving skills.
 The course is intended to introduce and enhance existing skills and concepts, and leave students with a firm understanding of both their limitations as first responders and their ability to provide basic lifesaving care.
 The course is taught at the provider level through the American Heart Association and results in a CPR, Basic Life Support Provider card upon successful completion.
 Repeatable every two years, with a limit of two occurrences.